rmagick-temp/rmagick/README.txt

 <h2 id="tips">Tips for installing and configuring ImageMagick and GraphicsMagick</h2>

+See <http://rmagick.rubyforge.org/install-faq.html> for the latest version of these tips.

 If you are installing RMagick by compiling the source code, I strongly encourage you to install the latest version of ImageMagick or GraphicsMagick _from source_.
 If you have never installed ImageMagick or